Resident assistant: Job benefits

 According to the United States Bureau of Labor Statistics, the national mean hourly wage of an RA was $13.87 in 2017, and the national mean average annual wage was $28,850.
 An RA at a college or university does not typically receive an hourly wage, but is compensated in other ways.
 Common compensations are price-adjusted or free room, free board, and/or stipends.
 Listed below are two tables of RA hourly and annual mean wage, broken down by individual industries.

 Industries with the highest levels of employment in this occupation:

 Top paying industries for this occupation:

+Unionization

+Resident Assistants at some institutions have unionized to secure stronger benefits.
+Examples have included: